-During 2020, we compensated our non-employee directors for their service as directors.
-Accordingly, Mr. Steinert, our Executive Chairman and Chairman of our Board of Directors, did not receive any additional compensation for his service as a director.
-Mr. Trevisan, our Chief Executive Officer, was not appointed to our Board of Directors until January 2021, but if he had served as a director during 2020, he also would not have received any additional compensation for such service.
+During 2021, we compensated our non-employee directors for their service as directors.
+Accordingly, neither Mr. Steinert, our Executive Chairman and Chairman of our Board of Directors, nor Mr. Trevisan, our Chief Executive Officer, received any additional compensation for their service as directors.